 - Three years.

-- Enters their home or workplace without permission.18
+- Enter their home or workplace without permission.18

 Contact us for help…

-If you or someone you know has been accused of a crime, under Penal Code 374.3, we invite you to contact us for a free consultation.
+If you or someone you know has been accused of a crime, under Penal Code 374.3, we invite you to contact our California criminal defense lawyers for a consultation.
 We can be reached 24/7.
 (For similar cases in Nevada, please visit our page on Nevada “Littering” Laws.)